-With bird flu spreading, USDA starts on potential vaccine
+With bird flu spreading, USDA works on vaccine

 Minneapolis — The U.S. Department of Agriculture is working on a vaccine to counter a deadly strain of bird flu, as losses to poultry producers mount.